g-parki/IP-Locator/README.md

 # IP-Locator
 AWS Lambda API to provide information of an IP address.
 By default, this uses the your own IP address, though it can also accept any valid public IP address.
+All data comes from [IP-API](https://ip-api.com)

 # API Documentation